Working in education and seeking private health insurance? You might want to consider Teachers Health Fund's range of policy options.

 - The provider is not recognised by Teachers Health Fund.

-- It is for hospital or general treatment received overseas.
+- Hospital or general treatment received overseas.

 - Your income level.
 This can affect your eligibility for a private health insurance rebate.

-Making a claim with Teachers Health Fund is a simple process.
-For extras claims, on-the-spot electronic claiming is offered by many providers.
+- Extras cover claims.
+On-the-spot electronic claiming is offered by many providers for extras cover claims.
 All you have to do is swipe your card and then pay any remaining balance not covered by Teachers Health Fund.
-Where electronic claiming isn’t available you can claim online, via the Teachers Health fund app, or by filling out and submitting a claim form in person, via email or by post.
+Where electronic claiming isn’t available you can claim online, via the Teachers Health Fund app, or by filling out and submitting a claim form in person, via email or by post.